 Mamanuca Islands Map

 Mamanuca Islands Holiday Overview

 Nowhere else in the South Pacific will you find such easy access to so many beautiful islands, all with perfect white sandy beaches and lots of water activities.
-And although commercial tourism thrives, the physical make-up of the Mamanuca Islands has enabled it to retain its laid-back unspoiled atmosphere.
+And although this is Fiji's most commercial tourist hotspot, the physical make-up of the Mamanuca Islands has enabled it to retain its laid-back unspoiled atmosphere.
 Most of the island resorts are just that - one island, one resort with no neighbours nor overcrowding.

 Small island resorts with glorious beaches and fantastic watersports drive the Mamanuca Islands popularity.
 There are resorts aimed at families, for budget travellers or for couples only.
 Some are tiny coral islands where you can walk around in less than five minutes.
 Others are rugged volcanic islands with just one resort tucked into a secluded bay whilst a couple are larger islands with excellent hill walks and hosting several large holiday resorts.
 Communally, all island resorts share the same massive lagoon where you can go on dolphin spotting cruises, whizz around on a jet ski adventure, dive a great variety of coral reefs, surf the big waves of Cloudbreak et al or seek out a small sand caye for a quick picnic.
 The only downside is that holidaying at a small island resort means you're restricted to the resort restaurant and facilities.